diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 ```
 This will bring up a JRuby IRB interpreter that has had some HBase-specific commands added to it.

-To create a table, you must name your table and define its schema. `A table’s schema comprises table attributes and the list of table column families`.
-Column families themselves have attributes that you in turn set at schema definition time.
-Examples of column family attributes include whether the family content should be compressed on the filesystem and how many versions of a cell to keep.
-Schemas can be edited later by offlining the table using the shell disable command, making the necessary alterations using alter, then putting the table back online with enable.
+To create a table, you must name your table and define its schema. `A table’s schema comprises table attributes and the list of table column families`. `Column families themselves have attributes that you in turn set at schema definition time`.
+Examples of column family attributes include whether the family content should `be compressed on the filesystem` and `how many versions of a cell to keep`.

+Schemas can be edited later by offlining the table using the shell `disable` command, making the necessary alterations using `alter`, then putting the table back online with `enable`.

 To create a table named test with a single column family named data using defaults for table and column family attributes, enter:
 ```sql